microsoft/proxy/README.md

 - Updating SUPPORT.MD with content about this project's support experience
 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

+Do you want to save your effort in lifetime management and architecture maintenance of polymorphic objects in C++?

+Do you want to be able to write polymorphic code in C++ as easy as those languages with GC (like Java or C#), while still having excellent runtime performance?

+Have you tried other polymorphic programming libraries in C++ but found them fall short somewhere?

+If so, this library is for you.

 ## Build with CMake